saidolsol/mensabot_js/README.md

 ### How it does it

 For its main function, providing the cafeteria menus, the bot uses a JSON containing all relevant information put online by the ETH  [(example lunch menu, 2016-06-06)](https://www.webservices.ethz.ch/gastro/v1/RVRI/Q1E1/meals/de/2016-06-06/lunch).
-The bot downloads the file every day for the particular date and manipulates it a little bit.
+The bot downloads the files (lunch and dinner separately) every day for the particular date and manipulates them a little bit.
 On request, the bot then reads the wanted information from the JSON and passes it on to the user.

 If a cafeteria also offers dinner, the displayed menu changes at 14:00.
 The menus of the other cafeterias remain unchanged.